-During the COVID crisis, UMA held its traditional summer school program online.
+During the COVID crisis, Ubah Academy held its traditional summer school program online.
 This consists of two sessions, for three weeks each.
 The summer school program is designed with the intention of serving students who need to take Geometry as a retake or as an initial offering.
 Additionally, credit recovery is offered along with additional mathematics and English courses to support student academic growth during the summer months.
-Summer programming was offered in-person again during the summers of 2022 and 2023.
-The first summer 2023 session began June 6 the second July 5
+Summer programming was offered in-person again during the summers of 2023 and 2024.
+The first summer 2023 session began June 12 the second July 5.

-We piloted the Yondr Pouch for summer school.
-It was a big success for having students focus on their work and not on their phones.
+Ubah Academy piloted the Yondr Pouch for 2023 summer school.
+Teachers found this to be a big success for having students focus on their work and not on their phones.